ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 ## Uses-Cases

-### Variants Witout Declaration
+### Variants Without Declaration

-Not having to explicitly declare polymorphic variant types is beneficial in several cases
+Not having to explicitly declare polymorphic variant types is beneficial in several cases.
 - When few functions are using the type
 - When many types would have to be declared (see also next use case)